MartinPellizzer/terrawhisper-compiler/articles/atropa-belladonna/botany/morphology.md

 The attachment of Atropa belladonna leaves to the stem is petiolate, meaning they have a short petiole measuring 2 to 5 centimeters (0.8 to 2 inches) in length.
 Notably, stipules are absent in this species.

 The leaves' apex is acute, forming a pointed tip, and their bases are rounded.
 They possess a smooth, glabrous texture and a simple, unlobed lamina.

+The following table shows in detail the morphological characteristics of Atropa belladonna leaves.

 | Characteristic | Description |
 | --- | --- |